List of Emmerdale characters introduced in 2000: Faith Dingle

 Faith Dingle made her first appearance on 30 November 2000.
 The character was originally played by Gillian Jephcott.
 Faith was introduced as the former wife of Shadrach Dingle (Andy Devine), and mother of Cain Dingle (Jeff Hordley) and Chas Dingle (Lucy Pargeter).
 Jephcott reprised the role in 2004.
 In March 2016, it was announced that the character would be returning, and she made her return on 6 February 2017, this time played by Sally Dexter.
 However, upon this return, she was credited for her first couple of episodes as Woman in Barn, since her identity was kept a secret.
+Fleur Keith briefly portrayed Faith in a special flashback episode, which was originally broadcast on 17 November 2017.
 On 7 October 2019, it was announced that Dexter would be leaving the soap.
 Her final scenes aired in the episode broadcast on 25 October 2019; however, in 2021, it was announced that Dexter would be reprising her role as Faith and she returned in the episode broadcast on 25 February 2021.

 Faith is the mother of Cain and Chas Dingle, grandmother of Aaron Dingle (Danny Miller), Kyle Winchester (Huey Quinn) and Debbie Dingle (Charley Webb) and great-grandmother of Sarah Sugden (Katie Hill) and Jack Sugden (Seth Ball).
 In her backstory, she had an affair with Shadrach's brother, Zak Dingle (Steve Halliwell), who is Cain's father.
 First appearing in 2000, Faith returns to Emmerdale in October 2004 for celebrations to mark Zak and his family's 10th anniversary in the village.
 She tries to get to know Debbie, but Cain does not let her.

 Years later, Faith is found hiding in the barn at Wishing Well Cottage and meets Sarah, who does not know who she is.
 She asks Sarah to keep her presence secret and to supply her with things.
 When Debbie becomes suspicious of Sarah's behaviour, she takes her to meet Faith, only to find she has gone.
 At the B&B, Faith collapses in the bathroom and is found by Doug Potts (Duncan Preston), who calls an ambulance.
 When Faith is taken outside, she sees Cain and Chas, who are not pleased to see her.
 While in hospital, it emerges that she is Sarah's benefactor, having made herself penniless by donating £20,000 for Sarah's cancer treatment.
 At Aaron's wedding to Robert Sugden (Ryan Hawley), a woman arrives with the police and tells them that Faith murdered her father.
 After an emotional heart-to-heart with Chas, Faith rejects a hug from her, leaving Chas furious and heartbroken.
 It is later revealed that Faith has had a double mastectomy after battling breast cancer.
-It also emerges that Faith pushed Kim Tate (Claire King) down the stairs and into a champagne fountain after Kim had bad mouthed the Dingle family.
-Faith was one of three suspects, but Charity Dingle (Emma Atkins) confronts her after she accuses her son, Noah Dingle (Jack Downham) of committing the crime.
+It also emerges that Faith pushed Kim Tate (Claire King) over a balcony and into a champagne fountain after Kim had insulted the Dingle family.
+Faith was one of three suspects, but Charity Dingle (Emma Atkins) confronts her after she accuses her son, Noah Dingle (Jack Downham), of committing the crime.